eaverine/Gross-Profit-Of-Movies-Deep-Analysis/README.md

 ## Summary of Findings

-> This research was done to find out the factors that makes a movie top-rated and also what should be done to earn a high gross profit.
-This research was done from two prespectives; through the human approach (basic data analysis and visualization with python) and the other was with the use of statistics and machine learning techniques.
+> This research was done to find out the factors that make a movie top-rated and also what should be done to earn a high gross profit.
+This research was done from two perspectives; through the human approach (basic data analysis and visualization with python) and the other was with the use of statistics and machine learning techniques.